When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 Is there a Physician Who season 12 trailer?

-Additionally debuting a new-look Cyberman and loads of intriguing hints about what to anticipate from the collection, it’s a must-watch – so why not lookup and do this now?
+Additionally debuting a new-look Cyberman and loads of intriguing hints about what to anticipate from the collection, it’s a must-watch – so why not search for and try this now?

 That’s a wrap, we’ve completed filming!
 Are you prepared for Collection 12? #DoctorWho ???? pic.twitter.com/X8PFbdEyeK